VR/AR Application and Game Development Services

 WebXR Unity WebXR Export

 This is the most underestimated part of VR development.
-Clients often see it as "just hand animation," but it's actually a complex system where physical correctness, responsiveness, and comfort conflict.
-Let's break it down.
+Clients often perceive it as 'just hand animation', but in practice it is a complex system where physical correctness, responsiveness, and comfort conflict.

-XR Interaction Toolkit provides three Interactable types for grabbing:
+XR Interaction Toolkit provides three types of Interactable for grabbing:

-• XRGrabInteractable — standard grab; object follows the controller via physics joint or direct position/rotation
+• XRGrabInteractable — standard grab, object follows controller via physics joint or direct position/rotation

 • XRSimpleInteractable — for objects without physical movement (buttons, levers)